pvcaptest/pvcaptest/README.md

 `conda activate captest_env_05`

-Then pip install captest:

-`pip install captest`

-The environment created includes all captest dependenices including Holoviews and PVLIB.
+The environment created includes captest and all captest dependenices including Holoviews and PVLIB.

 ### Install into an existing conda environment:
 If you prefer to use an existing environment, you can pip install captest.